knpuniversity/drupal-under-the-hood/knpu/override-core-drupal.md

 ## Site-Specific Services

 At the top, it *also* has a `parameters` key with all kinds of parameters stored under it.
-These are values that *you* can override to control of core behavior for your app.
+These are values that *you* can override to control core behavior for your app.
 How?
 In `sites/default`, you already have a `default.services.yml`.
 If you rename this to `services.yml`, Drupal will load it.
 That's thanks to a line in `settings.php`... that's hiding from me... there it is!
 The config `container_yamls`.